 Healthy soil equals a healthy lawn

 PetiGreen is formulated to repair and improve the environment in the soil to facilitate biological growth.
 With the first application,PetiGreen will start to correct the adverse conditions in the soil that have restricted the biological growth.
-This improvement in soil activity is necessary to handle the increased nitrogen being applied by dog urine.
-The repair process will continue and accelerate with each application until a biological balance is reached.
-Once the soil is healthy and balance, it can efficiently metabolize nitrogen and you’ll see those urine spots start to disappear.
+This improvement in soil activity is necessary to handle the increase in nitrogen from dog urine.
+The repair process will continue and accelerate with each application.
+Once the soil is healthy and in balance, it can efficiently metabolize nitrogen and you’ll see those urine spots start to disappear.

 Just like a person who eats healthy and is physically active,your lawn will experience a number of additional benefits from healthy, active soil: